emoses/emoses.org/content/posts/reusable-patterns-in-go.md

 draft = true
 +++

-# Reuse with Functional Patterns in Go

 {{< tldr >}}
 * I wanted to build reusable code for a simple pattern in Go
 * I had to fight the type system a bit but I won in the end
 * Skip to the end of the post for spoilers
 {{< /tldr >}}

-I love functional-style programming.
+I have a preference for functional-style programming.
+I tend to model algorithms in my head as data and transforms of that data (versus, say, objects with behaviors).
 When I see a pattern repeat itself in my code my first instinct is to reach for a higher-order function to abstract that pattern.

 However, my day job is coding in Go.
-I have very mixed feelings about the language and I'm not gonna start a Go flame war here, but I think everyone can agree that Go most certainly does *not* lend itself to functional patterns.
+I have mixed feelings about the language and I'm not gonna start a Go flame war here, but I think everyone can agree that Go most certainly does *not* lend itself to functional patterns.

 ## The pattern